 We had built clones of Bath & Body Works and Toggle Track.
 It was an amazing experience.
-During the second wave of the pandemic, we had fifteen days to get our project done.
+During the second pandemic wave, we had fifteen days to complete our project.
 So, we built a clone of Instagram.
 It was top-notch and was appreciated by everyone.

-When we build a project, we have to plan everything in advance.
+When we build a project, we have to plan everything.
 That makes us good planners.
 We learned team and time management while working on these projects.
 We applied these learnings in further projects.
 They are helpful even today.

 How was the placement process at Masai?

 It was a smooth experience.
 I sat for the interviews of four companies.
 Initially, I faced rejection from companies like Meesho and Slice.
 But that could not break my confidence and I stood determined.
 Finally, I was selected as a front-end developer by Cuemath.